 3. Lentil and White Bean Dips

 These bean dips can be milder in flavor and still work well as a side dip or as a sandwich spread.
-White beans give a really creamy texture and have a less distinct flavor profile, so may be a good choice as a way to begin integrating it into your diet.
+White beans give a really creamy texture and have a less distinct flavor profile, so maybe a good choice as a way to begin integrating them into your diet.
 Try this White Bean Dip and this collection of lentil dips.

 I know, right?!
 Who knew?!
 But it’s true.